RalucaIf/Emotion_Monitoring_System/README.md

 * **Main features**:
     - Reads heart rate, GSR, and temperature data using appropriate libraries and sensors
     - Calculates a stress index from sensor values
-    - Uses LEDs and a buzzer for feedback
+    - Uses RGB LED and a buzzer for feedback
     - Sends data to an IoT dashboard

 ### Workflow - TBD